uhm-descartes/ee645/morea/kernels/reading-convex.md

 \\( \newcommand{\reals}{\mathbb{R}} \\)
 \\( \newcommand{\half}{\frac12} \\)

+## Convex Functions

-* Convex functions There are two closely related concepts here: a _convex set_ and and a _convex function_.
-This is a fundamental topic, though we did not go through these in class.
+There are two closely related concepts here: a
+_convex set_ and and a _convex function_.
+This is a fundamental topic,
+though we did not go through these in class.
 But we will encounter them again shortly when looking at gradient descent in more detail.